Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 drying shelves & racks | miss mustard seed

 They weren’t even available when I went back to purchase more just a few months after I bought them.
-So, I opted for THESE white MDF picture ledges, also from Target.
-Like the metal ones, these have two keyholes for hanging them on the back, but I found them a big fiddly to level, so I just put a long screw straight through the back.
+So, I opted for other ledges from Target, but they’re also no longer available!
+Like the metal ones, these have two keyholes for hanging them on the back, but I found them a bit fiddly to level, so I just put a long screw straight through the back.
 The stuff I put on it covers up the screws.

 drying shelves & racks | miss mustard seed